NOTICE!

 Once more, the foundry’s referred to as a castle instead of what it is.
 Also, Shahra calls the Golem Djinn “spirits”, not robotic shells containing spirits.

-Shahra describes the golems more accurately while Sonic and Tails question why a foundry would produce robots (the implication is that it once provided them with fuel, but Erazor has recently been using it to construct the golems.)
+Shahra describes the golems more accurately while Sonic and Tails question why a foundry would produce robots (a basic breakdown is that it once provided them with fuel, but Erazor has recently been using it to construct the golems.)

 Sonic and Shahra spot Erazor summoning more followers at a smelting pit.
 From the infernal pit of Jahannam, he summons a djinn of fire called an ifrit, which he hopes will burn away the spare pages he’s left behind.
-As strangely as this being referred to as an ifrit itself and not a golem containing an ifrit, Sonic can’t attack it because his “life is tied to the flame” and he “can’t fight fire with fire,” so he decides to bail on the boss and come back later.
-I get that an obstacle like this feels like it comes straight from a classic folktale, but it still overcomplicates things by not simply making the ifrit the next boss.
-Remember, a straight line’s the shortest distance between two points.
+As strangely as this being referred to as an ifrit itself and not a golem containing an ifrit, Sonic can’t attack it because his life “is tied to the flame” and he “can’t fight fire with fire,” so he decides to bail on the boss and come back later.

 Boss 2: Ifrit Golem